 This section highlights the multimedia aspects of my reporting, whether it’s a video segment, an audio podcast, or one of my appearances on another media platform like a podcast.
 Here is a collection of videos where I discuss my work or share my thoughts on topics in the news.
 Much of it is business and finance-related, though I report on stories involving other subjects as well.

-To further expand on my reporting, I’ve gone on other podcasts and sat down with interviewers for video and audio segments to share my thoughts on certain topics.
+I’ve appeared on other podcasts and sat down with interviewers to share my thoughts on certain topics.
 I’ve also had my research featured on various platforms like live broadcast television.
 Here are a few of the appearances and collaborations I’ve taken part in.

 #12 Covid-eo Chats: Stephanie Hughes on the impact of covid-19 on potential retail fallout scenarios